 GOATS AND SHEEP

-Leopold and Muir were named in honor of our two favorite environmentalists, because they arrived at SoL on Earth Day.
+Leopold and his late brother Muir were named in honor of our two favorite environmentalists, because they arrived at SoL on Earth Day.
 They both came from a neglect/hoarding situation.
-They are both very shy but are beyond joyful!
-They have been thriving together ever since they got here.
+They were the best of friends and lived together on the sanctuary for 6 years before Muir passed in 2024.
+Leopold is still thriving at the sanctuary after having adapted to his new normal.
+He’s a shy guy but very joyful!

 Gimli